ejmastnak/ejmastnak.com/content/tutorials/deploy-laravel/deploy-zero-downtime-2.md

 laravel@server$ sudo chmod -R g=rwX /srv/www/laravel-project/releases/initial/bootstrap/cache/
 ```

+Note that you need the full paths to match the glob patterns in `sudoers`.
 Still being prompted for a `sudo` password?
 Something is wrong with either your `sudoers` setup or the commands you entered---double check this section.

 ### Cleaning up old releases (optional-ish)